AdithyaYelloju/Happy-House-97.9/README.md

 ## User Guide
 Homepage offers 2 way to give your image 1.
 Upload image and 2.
 Take image using your webcam
-//You can see how to use it in : https://youtu.be/Zb6BFsJjr6o

 Visit the website and check yourself smilling or not...!